 3. Static Application Security Test

 SAST solutions analyze the web application from “inside out” in a static form.
 Under this security application approach, both manual and automated testing techniques are involved.
-It is helpful in identifying bugs without requiring to execute applications in a production environment.
+It is helpful in identifying bugs without requiring to execution of applications in a production environment.
 Also, Static Application Security Testing, developers can scan the source code to systematically identify and eliminate existing application security vulnerabilities.

 4. Penetration Test